 12 - 14 March 2021

-Presented as a part of the Adelaide Festival, and following on from The Beginning of Nature, North/South and The Circadian Cycle, Supernature is the culmination of Garry Stewart’s award-winning ‘Nature Series’, his choreographic investigation into the rhythms, cycles and movement of the natural world.
+Presented as a part of the Adelaide Festival, and following on from The Beginning of Nature, North/South and The Circadian Cycle, Supernature is the next work in Garry Stewart’s award-winning ‘Nature Series’, his choreographic investigation into the rhythms, cycles and movement of the natural world.

 Eschewing dystopian depictions of nature, the overarching tone of Supernature is one of awe and wonder.
 It reflects on the unceasing and audacious creativity of nature.
-Through conjuring an otherworldly space, the stage becomes a site for the playing out of contemporary mythologies in relation to the evolution of the human body and the natural world.
+Conjuring up an otherworldly space, the stage becomes host to the interplay between the evolution of the human body and the natural world.